akhileshmishrabiz/kubernetes-zero-to-hero/microservices-on-k8s/k8s-minikube-1/readme.md

-# Craftista Microservices - Kubernetes Deployment Guide
+# Craftista Microservices - Kubernetes Deployment on minikube with local image build
+# minikube should be installed on linux machines for this to work

 This guide explains how to deploy and test the Craftista Origami application on Kubernetes.